 Stephane joined Watsi on November 5th, 2014.
-Six years ago, Stephane joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Stephane's most recent donation traveled 8,800 miles to support Rady, a sixth grade student with big dreams from Cambodia, to fund ear surgery so he can return to school.
+Seven years ago, Stephane joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Stephane's most recent donation traveled 8,500 miles to support Isaack, an energetic young man from Kenya, for fracture repair surgery.

 Stephane has funded healthcare for 82 patients in 11 countries.